Nicole St. John

 Frequently Asked Questions

-I have over 15 years of experience working with children and their families.
+A: I have over 15 years of experience helping children and families achieve their developmental goals through effective, evidence-based occupational therapy.

-Yes, I work closely with families, teachers, and other professionals to support each child's development.
+A: Yes, I work closely with parents, teachers, and other professionals to support each child’s growth, ensuring consistent progress across home, school, and therapy settings.

 Contact Nicole